Art Therapist Career (Salary + Duties + Interviews)

 Companies That Hire Art Therapists

-Art therapy can be used to assist treatment for a variety of disorders and experiences, from substance abuse to depression to generalized emotional difficulties.
+Art therapy can assist treatment of various disorders and experiences, from substance abuse to depression to generalized emotional difficulties.
 For this reason, many different organizations may be looking for art therapists in your area.
 Art therapists work at:

 • Educational institutions